What I stand for

 I know what it feels like to struggle with confidence and health issues.
 I originally got into fitness when I was 12 because I was really shy and was getting bullied, so training every day with my dad over the summer holidays to become a sporty kid and coming back to win the athletics carnival the following year completely changed my life.

 Later, when I was in my early 20’s, I got chronic hypertension, which means my blood pressure was more than double safe levels.
 Doctors had no idea what caused it but told me I’d be on medication for the rest of my life which would harm my liver and make it difficult to have kids.
 It also gave me terrible skin and destroyed my confidence.
 That wasn’t good enough for me so I decided to take control like I did when I was 12 and started researching how I might be able to improve things through the right kind of fitness and nutrition.

 Within a few years of working closely with a number of specialists, to the complete surprise of all my doctors, I got off the blood pressure pills completely.
 This set me on a course to become a personal trainer because the more I learned, the more passionate I became about sharing that knowledge.

-Libby is a qualified journalist and has worked in TV, newspapers and magazines.
+Libby is a published author and qualified journalist.
+She has worked in TV, newspapers and magazines.
 She writes extensively for various publications in both print and online, including her own weekly blogs via her businesses.

 Approved Media Images